By Kim Wood

 If you are reading this, you have probably worked hard very hard to earn your Bachelor’s degree and become a teacher.
 It is also safe to assume that you have invested a very large amount of time and money pursuing this goal.
 And if you are fortunate enough to have secured a teaching position, you already spend the majority of your time “at school.”
 Going back to school for an advanced degree is probably not at the top of your “to-do” list, but it is something that you should seriously consider.

-The bottom line is this…you are probably going to be required by your state’s education department to successfully complete a specific number of graduate-level courses anyway!
+The bottom line is this: You are probably going to be required by your state’s education department (view state teaching certification and licensure information) to successfully complete a specific number of graduate-level courses anyway!
 Why stop with simply “credits” on your transcript, when you will have to journey more than half-way there already?
 There are many career advantages and opportunities for you as an educator if you complete your Master’s degree in Education and earn the official “alphabet soup” of M.A. or M.E.:

 Deciding to get your Master’s in Education can be a difficult one.
 There are so many factors to consider that it isn’t as simple as “If I can afford this, I should probably do it”.
 We wanted to try and break down each of these factors so you have a better idea of what to consider before going to graduate school.
 Calculate the cost, time required, and potential benefits of each factor to help you make the decision on moving forward with your M.Ed.

 Additional Time to Complete a Masters in Education Degree